 What are the best island-hopping combinations for first-time visitors to Hawaii?

 For first-timers (7–10 days): Oahu (3–4 days) plus Maui (4–5 days) — this covers the most iconic experiences most efficiently.
 For nature and adventure (10–14 days): Big Island (4–5 days) plus Kauai (4–5 days) plus Maui (3–4 days) — the strongest combination for landscape variety.
 For romance: Maui (5 days) plus Lanai (2 nights at the Four Seasons) — exceptional beauty and seclusion.
-For experienced Hawaii travelers: Kauai (5 days) plus Molokai (2 days) plus Big Island (4 days) — offers something genuinely different from the standard tourist circuit.
-Inter-island flights (Hawaiian Airlines, Southwest Airlines) are 30–50 minutes and cost $60–$180 depending on advance booking.
+For experienced Hawaii travelers: Kauai (5 days) plus Molokai (2 days) plus Big Island (4 days) — something genuinely different from the standard tourist circuit.
+Inter-island flights (Hawaiian Airlines, now part of Alaska Air Group, and Southwest Airlines) run 30–50 minutes and typically cost $60–$180 each way depending on advance booking.

 What are Hawaii’s most important historical and cultural sites?

-Pearl Harbor’s historic sites require at least half a day and are among the most moving war memorials in the United States: the USS Arizona Memorial (built over the sunken battleship where 1,177 sailors remain entombed), the USS Missouri battleship (where Japan signed the surrender documents in 1945), and the Pacific Aviation Museum.
-The Bishop Museum in Honolulu is the world’s most comprehensive collection of Hawaiian and Pacific cultural artifacts — essential for understanding the culture and history of the islands.
-The Road to Hana passes through areas of significant Hawaiian cultural heritage, including the sacred pools of Ohe’o Gulch.
-Pu’uhonua o Honaunau National Historical Park on the Big Island preserves an ancient place of refuge where those who broke kapu (sacred laws) could seek absolution.
+Pearl Harbor on Oahu deserves at least half a day and is among the most moving war memorials in the United States: the USS Arizona Memorial (built over the sunken battleship, where 1,177 sailors and Marines died and more than 900 remain entombed in the hull; boat access has been affected by ongoing pier preservation work, so check the National Park Service before you go), the USS Missouri battleship (where Japan signed the surrender documents in 1945), and the Pearl Harbor Aviation Museum.
+The Bishop Museum in Honolulu holds the world’s most comprehensive collection of Hawaiian and Pacific cultural artifacts. ʻIolani Palace, also in downtown Honolulu, is the only official royal palace on U.S. soil.
+Puʻuhonua o Hōnaunau National Historical Park on the Big Island preserves an ancient place of refuge where those who broke kapu (sacred laws) could seek absolution.
+Lahaina’s historic district remains under reconstruction following the August 2023 wildfire.

 What outdoor activities are available in Hawaii beyond beaches?